evhub/coconut/DOCS.md

--c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --mypy                   compile files for MyPy and run MyPy on compiled files (remaining args passed to MyPy) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --style name            pygments syntax highlighting style (or 'none' to disable)
+-c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --mypy                   run MyPy on compiled Python (remaining args passed to MyPy) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --style name            pygments syntax highlighting style (or 'none' to disable)